When You're Down Bad and You Know It's Your Fault — Modern Paraphrase | nocap.bible

 This hits different.
 David isn't silent because he has nothing to say — he's silent because he knows that defending himself isn't his job right now.
 His is real, and he's putting his case entirely in God's hands.
 When you know you messed up, sometimes the most based move is to stop talking and let God handle it.

-David closes with the most vulnerable part of the prayer — full confession, no filter, and a desperate cry for God not to leave.
+closes with an incredibly vulnerable part of the prayer — full confession, no filter, and a desperate cry for God not to leave.

 "I'm on the edge of falling completely, and my pain never leaves me.
 I confess my sin.
 I'm genuinely sorry for what I've done."